Photo courtesy Boshkung Brewing Company

 Picture this: an award winning brewery, located within an award winning, provincially renowned restaurant.
 That place?
 Boshkung Brewing Company in Carnarvon, a dream-come-true for the travelling foodie and home not just to great cottage country beer, but to the excellent Rhubarb Haliburton restaurant, a FEAST Ontario-certified (*) location.

-While the beer is brewed and sold, along with merchandise, on-site, if you want to really enjoy Boshkung's beer head to Rhubarb.
+While the beer is brewed and sold, along with merchandise, on-site, if you want to really enjoy Boshkung’s beer head to Rhubarb.
 Widely regarded as one of the best restaurants in Hal burton, it’s here that you’ll want to spend your time if you want to sit and enjoy a pint.
 Another option if you’re looking to enjoy a wonderful Haliburton beer from these guys is to visit Boshkung Social in Minden.
 This is a casual spot where you can enjoy a flight of beer and some snacks in a very relaxed environment.

 Back to the beer.
 The 35 & 118 Cream Ale and the North Country Kellerbier are favourites, and both hold gold medals from the Canadian Brewing Awards & Conference.
 Whatever you choose, this brewery is nothing short of award winning and excels in craft beer making.

 (*Editors Note: The Feast Ontario program works with restaurants that procure food and drink from Ontario, partners with local agriculturalists, and participates in community-based initiatives.
 Check out their website at https://ontarioculinary.com/feast-on/about/)

 Haliburton Highlands Brewing

 With eight beers brewed year round, this microbrewery is small but mighty.
 Our fave?
 The Coffee Porter, it’s rounded out with flavours of caramel, chocolate, and black malt.
 The porter is infused with local cold brew that has been roasted in Haliburton by the County Coffee shop – that may be why we like it so much.